TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Related Work

 \subsubsection{Trajectory Collection under DP}

-As a weaker privacy notion than LDP, DP~\cite{DBLP:conf/icalp/Dwork06,DBLP:journals/fttcs/DworkR14} requires only that any two neighboring locations in the location space be indistinguishable, rather than any two arbitrary locations.
+As a weaker privacy notion than LDP, (central) DP~\cite{DBLP:conf/icalp/Dwork06,DBLP:journals/fttcs/DworkR14} assumes a trusted curator who processes the raw data and releases the perturbed data.
+It requires that only neighboring locations in the location space be indistinguishable, rather than any two arbitrary locations.
+Compared to LDP, the concept of ``neighboring'' in DP has many interpretations.
+A comprehensive survey on DP-based trajectory collection and publication is available in~\cite{DBLP:journals/popets/MirandaPascualGPFS23}.

-The usage of direction information in trajectory collection dates back to an early work SDD~\cite{DBLP:conf/ssdbm/JiangSBKT13}, which attempts to add unbounded Laplace noise to the direction information.
+The use of direction information in trajectory collection dates back to an early work SDD~\cite{DBLP:conf/ssdbm/JiangSBKT13}, which attempts to add unbounded Laplace noise to the direction information.
 It provides a DP guarantee for unbounded continuous location spaces, but results in poor utility.
-The notion of ``n-gram'' dates back to~\cite{DBLP:conf/ccs/ChenAC12}, where it abstracts a trajectory pattern as a gram.
+The notion of ``n-gram'' in trajectory collection dates back to~\cite{DBLP:conf/ccs/ChenAC12}, where it abstracts a trajectory pattern as a gram.
+The idea of hierarchical decomposition can also be found in~\cite{DBLP:conf/sigmod/ZhangXX16}, where a spatial decomposition method is used for trajectory synthesis.

 External knowledge is also widely used in DP-based trajectory collection methods.
 NGram's prior work~\cite{DBLP:conf/ssd/CunninghamCF21} provides a DP-based solution for trajectory synthesis by exploiting the public knowledge of the road network.
 Focusing on particular privacy-concerned locations, or sensitive zones~\cite{DBLP:journals/compsec/WangK20}, can also improve the trajectory utility while maintaining partial privacy guarantees.